jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

   'data' : {
       'method': 'backbone',
       'sync_data': 'the patch to the data',
-      'buffers': 'optional buffer names list'
+      'buffer_keys': 'optional buffer names list'
   }
 }
 ```

-The `sync_data` contains the serialized state of the changed model attributes in the form of a dictionnary.
+The `sync_data` contains the serialized state of the changed model attributes in the form of a dictionary.

 Optionally, the message may specify a list of buffer names.
-When provided, the corresponding binary buffers in the zmq message should be appended in the `sync_data` dictionary with the keys specified in the `buffers` list.
+When provided, the corresponding binary buffers in the zmq message should be appended in the `sync_data` dictionary with the keys specified in the `buffer_keys` list.

-#### State requests
+### State requests

 In the case of a frontend connecting to a running kernel where widgets have already been instantiated, it may send a request state message, of the form